Maryland Lawsuits AgainstLillian Hunter, M.D.

 Lillian Hunter, M.D. is a board-certified obstetrician-gynecologist who is affiliated with Greater Baltimore Medical Center (GBMC).
 Dr. Hunter specializes in the management of pelvic growths such as cysts and fibroids and has extensive experience in reproductive removal surgery, including hysterectomies.
 Although this page is focused solely on Dr. Hunter, you can find information about medical malpractice lawsuits filed against GBMC here.

-Based on the currently available medical data, Dr. Hunter has been named as a defendant or co-defendant in three Maryland medical malpractice cases.
-The entire complaint for each available case, as filed with the court, is found below:
+Based on publicly available records and data, Dr. Hunter has been named as a co-defendant in three Maryland medical malpractice cases.
+While the Maryland circuit court complaints are available in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Hunter lists the following allegations: